metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Ruleset.Utility.md

 ### [Get-TypeName](Get-TypeName.md)

-Returns .NET return type name for input object
+Get .NET outputs of a commandlet or convert to/from type accelerator

 ### [Set-NetworkProfile](Set-NetworkProfile.md)